Penguinification/dd2480-ci-server/README.md

 **Testing:**
 We implemented a unit test that will set the commit status of a specific commit in our repo (hard-coded) with a context message that says that it's a test and contains a random 32-bit number.
 Then, all statuses on that commit are fetched, and if there is a status with the correct state and context message, the test will pass.
 Othwerwise, it fails.

+## P+ implementation
+We implemented build history by creating a JSON file that stores a JSON object for every build.
+The information stored is the commit SHA (which is the key for each build object), a timestamp, and a message describing the build (containing the commit status and its description).
+When visiting the address at which the server is hosted (i.e. doing a GET request to the base address), it will generate an HTML page listing all the builds in the JSON file, with clickable links that will generate a HTML page for the specific build by reading the JSON file.

 ## Contributions
 Most tasks were done by several group members working together.
 Edit and Erik worked on implementing a basic server, which was roughly the equivalent of the Java code skeleton that was provided.
-Edit and Elias implemented the syntax checking.
+Edit and Elias implemented the syntax checking and P+ part.
 The entire group worked together on implementing the testing functionality and commit status setting.

 ## Essence